 The melody line and incomplete core harmony are shown next for home tonic F#=1 (highlighting is of segments from different modes explained following this summary).
-Resolutions to home tonic 1 and to secondary tonics A#=3, D=p6 and Eb=6 establish the primary melody tonality as major to the ear.
-The core harmony includes all of the tritones but only the fifos that harmonize these four melody notes.
+Resolutions to home tonic 1 and to secondary tonics A#=3 and Eb=6 establish the primary melody tonality relative to the home tonic as major to the ear.
+The core harmony includes all of the tritones but only selected fifos.
 The remaining fifos follow from obvious morphings.
-Learning the piece from this summary and then adding the morphed fifos by eye and ear is easier than trying to learn everything at once because the alignments between melody and full core harmony are unconventional.
+Learning the piece from this summary and then adding the morphed fifos by eye and ear is easier than trying to learn everything at once because the alignments between melody and full core harmony are sometimes counter-intuitive.

 As shown in the following table, the melody scale considered by itself is an altered harmonic-minor-major mode of tonic 6: the unaltered mode is determined by double tritone A...I; the alteration substitutes tritone D for tritone A. This only substitutes the anchor because the other note is already in the scale.
-This is the clearest way of identifying the alteration.
-Identifying it by an altered degree number would be confusing because the 8-note scale has an extra degree number in it its bottom fifth.
-The melody scale is actually an assembly of fragments of the Ionian modes but this is the overall result.
-Playing the melody line knowing this scale is easy by itself.
+This is the clearest way of identifying the alteration (identifying it by an altered degree number would be confusing because the 8-note scale has an extra degree number in it its bottom fifth).
+The melody scale is actually an assembly of fragments of the Ionian modes but it's useful to know it from a mode signature.
+Playing the melody line knowing this mode is easy by itself.
 Playing the full core harmony is easy by itself.
 The only difficulty is the sometimes confusing alignment between the two.

-The unconventional alignment of melody and harmony mentioned earlier is a consequence of the home-tonic relative modes of the three Ionian modes being different in kind from the melody mode.
-The two alt modes are Mixolydian relative to secondary tonics p6 and 3.
-The unhighlighted segments in the table are from //M and the highlighted ones from the alt modes.
+The unhighlighted segments in the melody line are from //M and the highlighted ones from the alt modes.
 The different tritones of the melody line cross over between these modes.
 The highlighted melody segments in bars 1-2 and 5-6 are 4h 3h 4h sequences from alt-L and alt-A that are also from the overall melody mode.